pinterest/rocksplicator/README.md

 [![Build Status](https://travis-ci.org/pinterest/rocksplicator.svg)](https://travis-ci.org/pinterest/rocksplicator)

 Rocksplicator is a set of C++ libraries and tools for building large scale [RocksDB](http://rocksdb.org/) based stateful services.
-Its goal is to help application developers solve common difficulties of building large scale stateful services, such as data replication and cluster management.
-With Rocksplicator, application developers just need to focus on their application logics, and won't need to deal with data replication nor cluster management.
+Its goal is to help application developers solve common difficulties of building large scale stateful services, such as data replication, request routing and cluster management.
+With Rocksplicator, application developers just need to focus on their application logics, and won't need to deal with data replication, request routing nor cluster management.

 Rocksplicator includes:

  1. RocksDB replicator (a library for RocksDB real-time data replication.
 It supports 3 different replication modes, i.e., async replication, semi-sync replication, and sync replication.)
- 2. Cluster management library and tool for RocksDB replicator based stateful services
+ 2. Helix powered automated cluster management and recovery
  3. Async fbthrift client pool and fbthrift request router
  4. A stats library for maintaining & reporting server stats
  5. A set of other small tool classes for building C++ services.